American wigeon: Taxonomy

 The American wigeon was formally described in 1789 by German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
-He placed it with all the other ducks, geese and swans in the genus Anas and coined the binomial name Anas americana.
+He placed it with all the other ducks, geese, and swans in the genus Anas and coined the binomial name Anas americana.
 Gmelin based his description on Edme-Louis Daubenton's hand-colour plate of "Le Canard Jensen, de la Louisiane" and Thomas Pennant's description of the "American wigeon" in his Arctic Zoology.
 Pennant had been sent a specimen from New York.
 The American wigeon is now placed with the Eurasian wigeon and three other dabbling ducks in the genus Mareca that was introduced in 1824 by the English naturalist James Francis Stephens.
-The name of the genus is from the Portuguese word Marréco for a small duck.
+The name of the genus comes from the Portuguese word Marréco for a small duck.
 The species is considered to be monotypic: no subspecies are recognised.

-An alternative common name is the "baldpate" due to whitish crown and forehead of the male bird.
+An alternative common name is the "baldpate" due to the whitish crown and forehead of the male bird.

 Description

-The American wigeon is a medium-sized bird; it is larger than a teal, but smaller than a pintail.
+The American wigeon is a medium-sized bird; it is larger than a teal but smaller than a pintail.
 In silhouette, the wigeon can be distinguished from other dabblers by its round head, short neck, and small bill.
 It is 42–59 cm long, with a 76–91 cm wingspan and a weight of 512–1330 g.
 This wigeon has two adult molts per year and a juvenile molt in the first year, as well.

 The breeding male (drake) is a striking bird with a mask of green feathers around its eyes and a cream-colored cap running from the crown of his head to his bill.
 This white patch gives the wigeon its other common name, baldpate (pate is another word for head).
 His belly is also white.
 In flight, drakes can be identified by the large white shoulder patch on each wing.
 These white patches flash as the birds bank and turn.
 In nonbreeding (eclipse) plumage, the drake looks more like the female.

 The hens are much less conspicuous, having primarily gray and brown plumage.
 Both sexes have a pale blue bill with a black tip, a white belly, and gray legs and feet.
 The wing patch behind the speculum is gray.
 They can be distinguished from most ducks, apart from Eurasian wigeon, by shape.
 However, that species has a darker head and all-grey underwing.
 The head and neck coloring of the female is different from the Eurasian wigeon.
 She nests on the ground, near water and under cover, and lays 6–12 creamy white eggs.
 Flocks often contain American coots.

 The American wigeon is a noisy species, and in the field can often be identified by its distinctive calls.
 Drakes produce a three-note whistle, while hens emit hoarse grunts and quacks.
 The male whistle makes a wheezy whoee-whoe-whoe, whereas the female has a low growl qua-ack.